-- (2) Documents, as specified in paragraph 23, of the person holding an attorney to transact on its behalf and - (3) Such documents as may be required by the bank to establish the legal existence of such an entity / juridical person.
+- (1) Document showing name of the person authorised to act on behalf of the entity - (2) Documents, as specified in paragraph 23, of the person holding an attorney to transact on its behalf and - (3) Such documents as may be required by the NBFC to establish the legal existence of such an entity / juridical person.

-Provided that in case of a trust, the bank shall ensure that trustees disclose their status at the time of commencement of an account-based relationship or when carrying out transactions as specified in clause (2), (5), and (6) of paragraph 21 of these directions.
+Provided that in case of a trust, the NBFC shall ensure that trustees disclose their status at the time of commencement of an account-based relationship or when carrying out transactions as specified in clauses (2), (5), and (6) of paragraph 21 of these directions.